 The assessment area's demographics affect mortgage loan demand among low-income borrowers within this assessment area.
-Specifically, with 29.1 percent of the assessment area's families living below the poverty level, lending opportunities may be limited as these families may have difficulty qualifying for credit.
-Additionally, only 32.8 percent of housing units within the assessment are owner-occupied, which further limits opportunities to lend.
+Specifically, with 29.1 percent of the assessment area's families living

 ^() The NA category consists of geographies that have not been assigned an income classification.